 The evolutionist David M. Raup, former director of the Field Museum of Natural History in Chicago, has this to say:

 We are now about 120 years after Darwin, and the knowledge of the fossil record has been greatly expanded.
 We now have a quarter of a million fossil species, but the situation hasn’t changed much.
 The record of evolution is still surprisingly jerky and, ironically, we have even fewer examples of evolutionary transitions than we had in Darwin’s time.
 By this I mean that some of the classic cases of Darwinian change in the fossil record, such as the evolution of the horse in North America, have had to be discarded or modified as a result of more detailed information—what appeared to be a nice, simple progression when relatively few data were available, now appear to be much more complex and much less gradualistic.
-So Darwin’s problem has not been alleviated in the last 120 years . . .11
+So Darwin’s problem has not been alleviated in the last 120 years . . .

 The evolutionist zoologist David Kitts interprets the facts presented by the fossil record as a “difficulty” for evolutionists:

 . . . paleontology. . . had presented. . . difficulties. . . the most notorious of which is the presence of ‘gaps’ in the fossil record.
-Evolution requires intermediate forms . . . paleontology does not provide them.12
+Evolution requires intermediate forms . . . paleontology does not provide them.

 The fact revealed by paleontology is that the pre-Cambrian Period was one in which only single-celled organisms existed.
 In the environment of 1.2 billion years ago, single-celled organisms with a nucleus containing DNA were the dominant form of life.
 Towards the beginning of the Cambrian, sponge-like organisms emerged, consisting of only a few different cells.
 Those cells were now specialized, with each performing its own separate functions.
-However, these organisms still had no comprehensive internal structures, nervous systems or muscle fibers.13 In other words, they were very different from the later Cambrian life forms.
+However, these organisms still had no comprehensive internal structures, nervous systems or muscle fibers.

 The Cambrian fossil record has revealed the characteristics of an enormous variety of living things, all appearing suddenly and independently of one another.
 And these are not the descendents of the organisms described above!